Boeing VC-25: VC-25A

-The VC-25A replaced the VC-137C (a military version of the Boeing 707) as the mainstay of the Air Force One fleet.
+The VC-25A replaced the VC-137C (a military version of the Boeing 707) as the mainstay of the Air Force One fleet starting in 1987.
 On some occasions, the VC-25s serve as transport for the US vice president, for which service they use the Air Force Two call sign.
 The VC-25A aircraft are maintained and operated as military operations by the Presidential Airlift Group, part of Air Mobility Command's 89th Airlift Wing, based at Joint Base Andrews in Camp Springs, Maryland.

 The aircraft can also be operated as a military command center in the event of an incident such as a nuclear attack.
 Operational modifications include aerial refueling capability and countermeasures against anti-aircraft missiles.
 The electronics on board are connected with approximately 238 miles (383 km) of wiring, twice that of a regular 747.
 All wiring is covered with heavy shielding for protection from a nuclear electromagnetic pulse in the event of a nuclear attack.
-The aircraft also has electronic countermeasures (ECMs) to jam enemy radar, flares to avoid heat-seeking missiles, and chaff to avoid radar-guided missiles.
-All small arms and ammunition stores not in the physical possession of the Secret Service on board the VC-25s are stowed and secured by the Secret Service in separate locked compartments, each with a different locking mechanism for added security.
+The aircraft also has electronic countermeasures (ECMs) (AN/ALQ-204 Matador) to jam enemy radar, flares to spoof heat-seeking missiles, and chaff to spoof radar-guided missiles.
+All small arms and ammunition stores not in the physical possession of the Secret Service and Air Force security personnel on board the VC-25s are stowed and secured in separate locked compartments, each with a different locking mechanism for added security.
 Many of the VC-25's other capabilities are classified for security reasons.

+There has been at least one instance of a VC-25A carrying the president of the United States without using the Air Force One call sign, when President George W. Bush went on a secret flight (with the "Gulf Stream Five" call sign) to meet with troops in Iraq on Thanksgiving, on 27 November 2003.